A Level Geography

 Two students working together

 Are you curious about how the world works, the relationship between humans and the environment, and the complex systems that shape our planet?
-The A Level Geography course at Central Saint Michael’s explores global issues, the dynamics of human-environment interactions, and the physical processes that influence landscapes and societies.
-Key topics include climate change, urbanisation, economic development, and the impact of natural hazards.
+Unlike GCSE, the A Level Geography course at Central Saint Michael’s focuses on the interactions between the human and physical worlds, through topics such as Hazards, Globalisation, and the Water and Carbon Cycles.

 Content Overview